Chymyst/chymyst-core/docs/chymyst01.md

 These definitions comprise the chemical laws of a concurrent program.

-The user can define reactions in one or more join definitions.
+The user can define reactions in one or more reaction sites.
-Each join definition encompasses all reactions that have some _input_ molecules in common.
+Each reaction site encompasses all reactions that have some _input_ molecules in common.
-Different join definitions must have no input molecules in common.
+Different reaction sites must have no input molecules in common.

 In this way, a complicated system of interacting concurrent processes can be specified through a particular set of chemical laws and reaction bodies.